justin-napolitano/CIS2348/README.md

 - Add detailed documentation and comments to all scripts for better clarity.
 - Include input sample files and expected outputs for easier testing.
 - Implement automated testing for homework assignments.
-- Expand the final project to include a user interface or data visualization.
+- Expand the final project with more robust data validation and error handling.
-- Refactor code to follow best practices and improve modularity.

----

-*Note: The primary programming language is Python, inferred from file extensions and syntax.
-Some assumptions were made due to missing explicit project description.*